jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 Date | Version | Notes
 --- | --- | ---
+29/12/2022 | 1.0.22 | add neck tail to draugr meat; expose ghost timer to config; fix ghost selfdestruct by changing from coroutine to update; add localizations; fix problem with limits not working properly; setting buttons to None in config removes them from GUI
 25/12/2022 | 1.0.21 | Fix bug about Spirit Pylon Ghosts not despawning
 25/12/2022 | 1.0.20 | Add optional equipment effects; add Necromancer's Hood; permit omission of creatures completely via config
 20/12/2022 | 1.0.19 | Max HP of minions is now remembered; Add code to make someone only able to command minions they created; in limit mode, existing minions replaced rather showing a msg